nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/server-start-and-stop/nuxeoctl-and-control-panel-usage.md

 </td><td colspan="1">

-Get all the available upgrades for the Marketplace packages currently installed.
+Get all the available upgrades for the Nuxeo Packages currently installed (including installed hotfixes and Studio package(s)).
+If a snapshot package is installed, it will not be reinstalled even if it has been updated.
+In this case, you should use `mp-remove` then `mp-install` instead.

 </td></tr><tr><td colspan="1">`mp-show`</td><td colspan="1">(Since Nuxeo 5.7.1) Show Marketplace package(s) information.
 You must provide the package file(s), name(s) or ID(s) as parameter.</td></tr></tbody></table></div>